The Carter Center Awards 9 U.S. Journalists Rosalynn Carter Fellowships for Mental Health Journalism

 Topic: Examining psychedelic therapy through a clinic and its clients

-Jonathan Davis is a freelance radio reporter, producer, and editor.
+Jonathan A. Davis is a freelance radio reporter, producer, and editor.
 He has worked in newsrooms and on audio series for two public radio stations as well as on a variety of independent podcasts.
 This includes serving as associate producer on KALW’s feature podcast, The Intersection, the Edward R Murrow Award Winning audio series coming out of the San Francisco NPR affiliate station.
 During his time as its producer, the series also won San Francisco Press Club’s first place prize for best radio documentary.
 Beyond Jonathan’s public radio work, he’s also helped develop four independent podcasts from scratch including serving as producer and editor on those series.

 Prior to audio journalism, Jonathan worked in a variety of sectors including management consulting, sustainability consulting, financial services, workforce development, philanthropy, and the social justice non-profit world.
 He works to bring those unique perspectives to the audio he makes.